-The main components of the CO2 datalogger panel are a CR1000 datalogger, an NL115 ethernet interface, a network switch, a Campbell Scientific SDM-CD 16-AC relay controller, a LiCor Li-840 CO2/H2O analyzer, solenoid valves, a gas manifold, an Aalborg GFC-17 mass flow controller, a Campbell A574 conductivity probe interface, an air pump, switches, and connectors (Fig. 3).
+The main components of the CO2 datalogger panel are a CR1000 datalogger, an NL115 Ethernet interface, a network switch, a Campbell Scientific SDM-CD16 AC relay controller, a Li-Cor Li-840 CO2/H2O analyzer, solenoid valves, a gas manifold, an Aalborg GFC-17 mass flow controller, a Campbell A574 conductivity probe interface, an air pump, switches, and connectors (Fig. 3).

-$CO_2/H_2O$ sampling is accomplished with a GAST model DOA-P707-AA diaphragm pump that continuously pulls air from each of the four monitoring ports located on the meteorological tower at 0.5, 1.0, 2.0 and 4.0 m above the surface of the ground.

-- The sample stream flows into a multiport gas manifold where each height is sequentially sub-sampled every 6 min and pushed into an Aalborg model GFC-17 mass flow controller (MFC) before entering the LiCor model Li840A CO2 H2O gas analyzer.
-The sub-sample flow rate is set by the MFC to one (1) Lmin-1.
-The sub-sample flow rate is manually adjustable by a control potentiometer located on the panel.
-The CR1000 - Datalogger is interfaced to a Campbell Scientific SDM-CD16-AC relay controller that opens each of the sampling ports at the appropriate time.
-After the four sampling locations are measured the data file is updated with values for CO2, H2O, sample flow rate, and wind speed along with the measurement time for each of the four sample ports.
+CO2/H2O sampling is accomplished with a GAST model DOA-P707-AA diaphragm pump that continuously pulls air from each of the four monitoring ports located on the meteorological tower at 0.5, 1.0, 2.0 and 4.0 m above the surface of the ground.
+The sample stream flows into a multiport gas manifold where each height is sequentially subsampled every 6 min and pushed into an Aalborg model GFC-17 mass flow controller (MFC) before entering the Li-Cor model Li840A $\rm CO_2$ $\rm H_2O$ gas analyzer.
+The subsample flow rate is set by the MFC to $\rm 1\,L\,min^{-1}$.
+The subsample flow rate is manually adjustable by a control potentiometer located on the panel.
+The CR1000 datalogger is interfaced to a Campbell Scientific SDM-CD16 AC relay controller that opens each of the sampling ports at the appropriate time.
+After the four sampling locations are measured the data file is updated with values for $\rm CO_2$, $\rm H_2O$, sample flow rate, and wind speed along with the measurement time for each of the four sample ports.

-Measurements of plot surface outflow water are also recorded on the CO2 datalogger.
+Measurements of plot surface outflow water are also recorded on the $\rm CO_2$ datalogger.
 Water temperature and conductivity values from Campbell Scientific CS547A probes located in the plot overflow reservoir are recorded.
 A 16-port relay controller is used to activate an automated water sampler.
 The same relay controller controls a reservoir sump pump.
-The pump operation is based on water-level data shared from the Meteorological Datalogger.
+The pump operation is based on water-level data shared from the meteorological datalogger.

-25 2.3 Meteorological datalogger panel
+2.3 Meteorological datalogger panel

-The main components of the Meteorological Datalogger Panel are a CR1000 datalogger, an NL115 ethernet interface, two Campbell Scientific AM 16/32 multiplexers, two tation biophysical responses and heating system diagnostics.
-Selected inputs are also used to control the heating systems and CO2 injections.

-Campbell Scientific SDM-CVO4 current/voltage output modules, and a power supply unit for sap flow instrumentation and associated connectors (Fig. 3).
+The main components of the meteorological datalogger panel are a CR1000 datalogger, an NL115 Ethernet interface, two Campbell Scientific AM 16/32 multiplexers, two Campbell Scientific SDM-CVO4 current/voltage output modules, and a power supply unit for sap flow instrumentation and associated connectors (Fig. 3).

-The Meteorological Datalogger receives input from a diverse set of sensors located below the surface of the plot and on the central tower.
+The meteorological datalogger receives input from a diverse set of sensors located below the surface of the plot and on the central tower.
 These sensors monitor vegetation biophysical responses and heating system diagnostics.
-Selected inputs are also
+Selected inputs are also used to control the heating systems and $\rm CO_2$ injections.

-Measurements recorded by the Meteorological datalogger:
+Measurements recorded by the meteorological datalogger: